RRonier/soloproject-tier3-virtualpet/README.md

 For tier 3 you MUST not use the provided API from tier 2.
 You must develop a backend to your application.
 This will be to produce events with a:

 - Type, these could be positive or negative catagories (i.e. disaster, gift, surprise...)
-- Title, to summerise the event
+- Title, to summarize the event
 - Description, using the type and title to explain the event
 - Impact, on pets Health/Hunger/Happiness